Agriculture

 The Client Meeting

-Meet with a group of local farmers to explain how a new moisture-sensing probe works.
-Translate complex engineering jargon into simple language, showing them how they can save 30% on their water bills.
+He meets with a group of local farmers to explain how a new moisture-sensing probe works.
+He translates complex engineering jargon into simple language, showing them how they can save 30% on their water bills.

 6:30 PM